-This is a complete testing solution for using PhpUnit with Drupal 7 websites.
-It provides Unit, Kernel, and Client abstract test classes to use in writing your tests, a single test runner, testing for modules and themes, support for JsonSchema validation, as well as a set of guidelines and processes for better testing of Drupal 7 modules and websites.
+This is a complete testing solution for using PhpUnit with Drupal websites.
+It provides Unit, Kernel, Client and End to End abstract test classes to use in writing your tests, a single test runner, testing for modules and themes, support for JsonSchema validation, as well as a set of guidelines and processes for better testing of Drupal modules and websites.
 All of this using a single test runner that can be divided by test suite or filtered by test class using normal PhpUnit options.

 Finally, manual functional tests are supported as well.

 After installation (see below), follow instructions in the documentation (docs/index.html) to write and run tests.

 $ cd tests $ export SIMPLETEST_BASE_URL=http://mysite.com; phpunit -c phpunit.xml

 $ cd tests $ phpunit -c phpunit.xml --testsuite Unit

 $ cd tests $ phpunit -c phpunit.xml --testsuite Kernel

 $ cd tests $ export SIMPLETEST_BASE_URL=http://mysite.com; phpunit -c phpunit.xml --testsuite Client